vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 How many days till the end of this quarter?
 There are <b id="daysLeft3">45</b> days till the end of current quarter.<br>

 <p><img src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/quarters.svg" alt="quarters visualization circular" style="max-width: 300px"/></p>
+<small>A year is divided into 4 quarters.
+Each has 3 months.</small>

 <h3>When the quarters start and end?</h3>
+<small>See a handy table of quarter start and end dates below.</small>

 <table border="1" class="dataframe">
     <thead>
         <tr>